rharbird/engduinochallenges/faster.md

 	myDelay = myDelay - 50;
 	```

-9. For 2 bonus points, reset myDelay when it reaches zero.
+9. Reset myDelay to the original value	when it reaches zero.

 Continue until you have completed the challenge.